 You can make miniature doors which you can use for opening, or fixed doors in a dollhouse, or other scale model scenes.
 If you are working in smaller scales, you can make the doors out of lightweight card or illustration board.

-You can also modify the design to make paneled doors with simple beveled panels or make french doors with muntins, or full glass panels.
+The design can be modified to make paneled doors with simple beveled panels or make French doors with muntins, or full glass panels.

 06 of 12